top of page

 Although awareness of dyslexia is much higher than it was, it can still go undiagnosed, with the result that the child can be stigmatised and disadvantaged.
 This can be very bad for a child's self-esteem.

-The most important thing you can do is be understanding.
+The most important thing you can do is be supportive, encouraging and understanding.

 Don't blame or put pressure on your child for not achieving.
 Explain to them that their dyslexia is a real physical condition, like deafness or having to wear glasses: it does not mean they are stupid or lazy.
 Praise them for effort as well as achievement.
 Encourage areas in which they can feel successful, such as creative work (e.g. verbal storytelling), and hobbies or sports.
 Be flexible about your hopes for their choice of career.